|

 Traditional Surrogacy

-will be used, thus she will be the genetic mother of the resulting
+used, thus she will be the genetic mother of the

 to learn more.